Table of Contents generated with DocToc

 • Linked Jira issue handoff through tools/jira/.

-• Pull-request comment, review, approve, decline, and merge operations.
+• Pull-request comment creation, review, approve, decline, and merge operations.

 Suggest a change